xzel23/utility/README.md

 - fix: possible XXE in XmlUtil.prettyPrint()
 - fix: possible exponential runtime for evaluating regex in Jdbc support classes
 - FontDef is not Cloneable anymore, FontDef.copy() was introduced instead
-- added coverage and Sonarcloud scanning in additionto Qodana to CI
+- added coverage and Sonarcloud scanning in addition to Qodana to CI
-- added more unit tests
+- added more unit tests, including some tests for swing classes
-- small fixes and imrpovements
+- small fixes and improvements
 - code cleanup
-- started adding swing unit tests
 - updated Gradle wrapper, plugins, dependencies

 ### 19.0.0